rakinberg/rakinberg.github.io/index.md

 <hr>

-# Nonetheless, the developing countries must be able to reap the benefits of international trade
+<h1 id="demo" style="text-align:right;"> Nonetheless, the developing countries must be able to reap the benefits of international trade</h1>

 <hr>